-Events:
+Events

-- o Continue to offer an active programme of events in response to members' demand. - o Encourage increased participation in events through enhanced promotion. - Refreshed events collateral and social event presence of the Club website for 2019 and encourage booking on-line. - o As a general rule review the financing of events to ensure that events are self-supporting.
+- Continue to offer an active programme of events in response to members' demand. - Encourage increased participation in events through enhanced promotion. - Refreshed events collateral and social event presence of the Club website for 2020 and encourage booking online - As a general rule review the financing of events to ensure that events are self-supporting. - Celebrate VE Day

-Arts:
+Arts

-- o Continue to seek art to fill remaining historical gaps in the collection. - o Maintain and update the catalogue of the Club's art collection. - o Agree an evaluation of the existing Art collection, determined by artistic quality and historical importance. - o Explore means to exploit the Art collection for the benefit of the Club and its Members. - o Commission a portrait of the new Club President.
+- Continue to seek art to fill remaining historical gaps in the collection. - Maintain and update the catalogue of the Club's art collection. - Agree an evaluation of the existing Art collection, determined by artistic quality and historical importance. - Explore means to exploit the Art collection for the benefit of the Club and its Members.

-Archive:
+Archive

-- o Produce a summary of Club activities for 2019. - To work with the Events Team to record representative items for inclusion in an annual photograph supplement to the annual Digest.
+- Produce a summary of Club activities for 2019. - To work with the Events Team to record representative items for inclusion in an annual photograph supplement to the annual Digest.